-We revisit the paired relationship scenario discussed in Section \ref{sec:co-occ}.
-The training data now comprises sentences of the form of $a_i pqrs b_i$, where $(a_i, b_i)$ represents a known pairing and $p,q,r,s$ represent other words.
-For the ICL task, we consider predicting $b_{i_3}$ from the prompt $a_{i_1} b_{i_1} a_{i_2} b_{i_2} a_{i_3}$, where $i_1 \neq i_2 \neq i_3 \neq i_1$.
-As each training sentence contains an $(a_i, b_i)$ pair always at a fixed location, we expect a well-trained model to output $b_{i_3}$ to maintain the pattern in the in-context examples: $a_{i_1} b_{i_1}$ and $a_{i_2} b_{i_2}$.
-However, none of the models can identify the repeated patterns and predict the correct token, as shown in Table \ref{tab:icl-fail}.
+We revisit the word analogy task in Section \ref{sec:co-occ}.
+The training data now comprises sentences of the form of $a_i pqrs b_i$, where $(a_i, b_i)$ represents a frequently co-occurring word pair and $p,q,r,s$ represent other words.
+For the ICL task, we consider predicting $b_{i_3}$ from the prompt $a_{i_1} b_{i_1} a_{i_2} b_{i_2} a_{i_3}$, where $i_1, i_2, i_3$ are distinct.
+As each training sentence always contains an $(a_i, b_i)$ pair at a fixed location, we expect a well-trained model to output $b_{i_3}$ to maintain the pattern in in-context examples: $a_{i_1} b_{i_1}$ and $a_{i_2} b_{i_2}$.
+Yet Table \ref{tab:icl-fail} shows none of the models can identify the patterns and predict the correct token.

-We next formalize a generalization of this scenario.
+\textbf{Formalization.} We now formalize a generalization of this scenario.
 Let the vocabulary be $\{(a_i, b_i)\}_{i \in [I]} \cup \mathcal{V}$, where $\mathcal{V} = \{1,2,\cdots,|V|\}$ represent other words.
 As in Section \ref{sec:failed-1}, we autoregressively train a sufficiently large position-aware model that can achieve the minimum possible theoretical loss.
 The training sentences take the form $a_{i} v_1 v_2 \cdots v_{2k} b_{i}$, where $i$ and $v_{1:2k}$ are independently chosen from $[I]$ and $\mathcal{V}$, respectively, uniformly at random.
-Theorem \ref{prop:failed-2}, whose proof is in Appendix \ref{app:proof-failed-2}, states that ICL fails to occur regardless of the number of in-context examples.
+Theorem \ref{prop:failed-2}, whose proof is in Appendix \ref{app:proof-failed-2}, states that ICL fails regardless of the number of in-context examples.